OpsLevel/report-deploy-github-action/README.md

 # OpsLevel - Report Deploy Github Action

 This action emits a deploy event for service to OpsLevel.
-We have configured it with sane defaults so you should only have to specify `integration_url` and `service`.  `environment` defaults to `production` so if you want to track deploys from other environments you'll want to specific that too
+We have configured it with sane defaults so you should only have to specify `integration_url` and `service`.  `environment` defaults to `production` so if you want to track deploys from other environments you'll want to specify that too.

 ## Example usage